-I was super close about cancelling that tour because I was thinking of my money.
-At the end, I considered the fact that I can earn it back in Manila.
+I was super close about canceling that tour because I was thinking of my money.
+In the end, I considered the fact that I can earn it back in Manila.
 But the experience, not always.
-But arriving at the port, we were informed by the coast guard that all trips going to Honda Bay was cancelled because of the weather.
+But arriving at the port, we were informed by the coast guard that all trips going to Honda Bay was canceled because of the weather.
 Which was really sad.
 I was talking to our tour guide to talk to the coast guards to make sure about it.
 But then again we ended up back to our room to sleep and wait for the afternoon.
 Maybe next time, Honda Bay.

 It was sunset when we left our lodge to go to the airport and leaving Palawan was heartbreaking.
 I swear to the gods!
-I should be excited going back home and I should be missing my bed because hostel beds are rocklike as shag.
+I should be excited about going back home and I should be missing my bed because hostel beds are rocklike as shag.
 But the sadness that I felt when I went inside the airport was out of sorts.
 I’m not even kidding.
 I remember one afternoon when we got back from visiting the underground river, I went to the veranda for some coffee.
 And I was thinking of staying there and not going back to Manila hahaha but then again I cannot quit my job yet.

 All in all, this trip wasn’t perfect.
 I mean, we could have done better planning it 6 months before our flight to this island, but it turned out great anyway and it was something we needed.
 And now, 4 months after my plane landed back in Manila, I don’t know how am I going to end this one.
-I just can’t hardly express the beauty of this island and I can’t even find the right words for all those scenic views that I saw when I was there with my backpack.
+I just can’t express the beauty of this island and I can’t even find the right words for all those scenic views that I saw when I was there with my backpack.
 I seriously don’t know.